DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	:param GuildID: ID of the guild in which the update occured.
 	:param Guild: The guild (instance of :doc:`DiscordGuild </reference/DiscordGuild>`) in which the update occured.
 	:param Roles: A list of role IDs for the member.
+	:param RolesBefore: A list of old role IDs for the member.
-	:param Nickname: New nickname of the member.
+	:param NickName: New nickname of the member.
+	:param NickNameBefore: Old nickname of the member.
 	:param User: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) that got updated.

 .. attribute:: GuildRoleCreate